lyushenhuan/lyushenhuan/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Deep Forest Theory
+  - Deep Forests
-  - Deep Neural Network Theory
+  - Deep Neural Networks
   - Open Environment Machine Learning

 # Education to show in About widget